libhal-google/libhal.github.io/mkdocs/how-to/arm_cortex_bringup.md

 Lets consider the `lpc4074` microcontroller.
 What you'll need to figure out is:

-1. Flash memory memory address & size
+1. Flash memory address & size
-2. Ram memory memory address & size
+2. Ram memory address & size

 These sections are part of whats called the "memory map".
 Most modern day systems use a system called "Memory-mapped I/O" which means that the system uses